 Block TCP Scan (Stealth FIN/Xmas/Null) With this option enabled, the router will filter the TCP scan packets of Stealth FIN, Xmas and Null.
+Block TCP Scan with RST With the option enabled, the router will not respond to RST packets.
 Block Ping of Death With this option enabled, the router will block Ping of Death attack.
 Ping of Death attack means that the attacker sends abnormal ping packets larger than 65535 bytes to cause system crash on the target computer.
 Block Large Ping With this option enabled, the router will block Large Ping attacks.
 Large Ping attack means that the attacker sends multiple ping packets larger than 1500 bytes to cause the system crash on the target computer.
 Block Ping from WAN With this option enabled, the router will block the ICMP request from WAN.
 Block WinNuke attack With this option enabled, the router will block WinNuke attacks.
 WinNuke attack refers to a remote denial-of-service attack (DoS) that affects some Windows operating systems, such as the Windows 95 and Windows N. The attacker sends a string of OOB (Out of Band) data to the target computer on TCP port 137, 138 or 139, causing system crash or Blue Screen of Death.
 Block TCP packets with SYN and FIN Bits set With this option enabled, the router will filter the TCP packets with both SYN Bit and FIN Bit set.
 Block TCP packets with FIN Bit set but no ACK Bit set With this option enabled, the router will filter the TCP packets with FIN Bit set but without ACK Bit set.
 Block packets with specified IP options With this option enabled, the router will filter the packets with specified IP options.
 You can choose the options according to your needs.